+35725368683

 • If any building or structure is on the land, learn if the relevant permissions and certificates have been obtained.

-The Department of Lands and Surveys also highly recommends doing a search concerning the property.
-This is called due diligence and can be carried out by the buyer themselves or their real estate property lawyer.
+The Department of Lands and Surveys also highly recommends searching concerning the property.
+Due diligence can be carried out by the buyer or their real estate property lawyer.
 A search certificate can be obtained at the Department of Lands and Surveys district office for a EUR 10 fee for every plot of land.
-The search will show who owns the property, if it is mortgaged, and all other issues, problems and information relating to it.
+The search will show who owns the property if it is mortgaged, and all other issues, problems and information relating to it.

 How to obtain title deeds in Cyprus?